 Travel northwest of the Gold Coast and you’ll run right into Tamborine Mountain’s stunning 2,800 hectares of nature.
 Our perfect day might involve a picnic lunch at the Cedar Creek Falls picnic ground and a tramp to Cedar Creek Falls for a refreshing dip in the rock pools.
 Feel like a challenge?
 Add on a visit to Witches Falls — no such thing as too many waterfalls, right?

 After a bit less of the whole tramping thing?
-Take an easy option with the 1.5km Curtis Falls circuit, which still treats you to palm-dotted rainforest, scrambling brush turkeys and a cloud of mist as the falls tumble over the rocks.
+Take an easy option with the 1.5-kilometre Curtis Falls circuit, which still treats you to palm-dotted rainforest, scrambling brush turkeys and a cloud of mist as the falls tumble over the rocks.

 For true foodies, a visit to the restaurant at Songbirds Rainforest Retreat is a must-do.
 You’ll find incredibly Instagrammable dishes and a menu that reads like a guide for local sourcing.
-We recommend the 6-course lunch — complete with paired wines for serious splurging!
+We recommend the six-course lunch — complete with paired wines for serious splurging!

 If there’s one thing the Gold Coast Hinterland does exquisitely, it’s glamping.
-For the ultimate couples escape, you can’t beat the luxury eco-tents at Tuckers Retreat.
+For the ultimate couple's escape, you can’t beat the luxury eco-tents at Tuckers Retreat.
 With a rainforest backdrop, it’s a perfect spot for tramping, mountain biking or simply unwinding.
-Bonus — it’s still close enough to visit Canungra’s friendly restaurants, and pubs!
+Bonus — it’s still close enough to visit Canungra’s friendly restaurants, and pubs.
 To top it off, every tent is fitted with a hydrotherapy jacuzzi, or as we like to call it, a Champagne nest.

 Or if you’re a longer stay in Lamington National Park, ask your consultant about Nightfall Camp’s luxury tents, which sit just beside crystal-clear Christmas Creek.
 A seriously indulgent experience, each tent offers twin bathtubs and a rotating fireplace.
 A word to the wise: Nightfall is limited to just eight guests at a time, so book early!